Sitanshu321/Diet-plan-maker/README.md

 ensuring that users receive the best nutritional value while staying within their calorie constraints.
 This approach allows users to achieve their dietary goals in a cost-effective way, getting a balanced diet that supports either weight loss or gain.
-The knapsack algorithm helps by selecƟng the best combinaƟon of foods that meet the targeted calorie intake, ensuring that the diet is both nutrious and effective.
+The knapsack algorithm helps by selecting the best combinaƟon of foods that meet the targeted calorie intake, ensuring that the diet is both nutrious and effective.